top of page

 A Chair Balancing Sensor

-Seriously.
-Pick a product concept you're not sure about — the weirder the better.
-A clip-on chair tilt sensor that beeps when you lean too far.
-A wrist-worn haptic metronome for drummers.
-An indoor air quality monitor with mesh networking.
+Seriously, pick a product concept you’re unsure about — the weirder, the better.
+Think of a clip-on chair tilt sensor that beeps when you lean too far.
+Or a wrist-worn haptic metronome for drummers.
+Maybe an indoor air quality monitor with mesh networking.

 Run it through the seven phases.
-The exploration will tell you which technical domains you'd need to staff.
-The high-level design will show you where the system complexity actually lives.
-The system description will force you to pick real parts and do real math.
-The gate checklist will tell you what you're still hand-waving about.
+The exploration will reveal which technical domains you need to staff.
+The high-level design will show where the system complexity actually resides.
+The system description will force you to choose real parts and perform real calculations.
+The gate checklist will highlight what you’re still hand-waving about.

-You'll know within an hour whether the idea has legs — not because the tool told you, but because the process forced you to think it through.
+Within an hour, you’ll know whether the idea has legs — not because the tool told you, but because the process compelled you to think it through.

 What’s in the Repo

-• Templates — the high-level design template, system description template, 90-item gate checklist, 16-area skills map, and the 7-phase workflow description
+• Templates — high-level design template, system description template, 90-item gate checklist, 16-area skills map, and the 7-phase workflow description.

-• Three worked examples — a chair balance sensor, a haptic metronome bracelet, and a smart sensor hub, at varying levels of completeness
+• Three worked examples — a chair balance sensor, a haptic metronome bracelet, and a smart sensor hub, each at varying levels of completeness.

 The templates work without AI.
-Copy them, fill them in by hand, run the checklist yourself.
-The Claude Code skill just makes the conversation faster.
+You can copy them, fill them in by hand, and run the checklist yourself.
+The Claude Code skill just speeds up the conversation.

-It's a research and exploration tool, not a production methodology.
-Take the parts that provoke useful thinking, skip the rest.
+It’s a research and exploration tool, not a production methodology.
+Take the parts that provoke useful thinking and skip the rest.

 Comments